jbms/sphinx-immaterial/docs/customization.rst

           - ``content.action.edit`` will enable the :si-icon:`material/file-edit-outline` "Edit this page" link at the top of the page.

           .. seealso::
-              Using the :themeconf:`hide-edit-link` metadata field will suppress both of these features on a per-page basis.
+              Using the :filemeta:`hide-edit-link` metadata field will suppress both of these features on a per-page basis.

         - `content.code.annotate <https://squidfunk.github.io/mkdocs-material/reference/code-blocks/#code-annotations>`_